Tree Warden Scheme

 Tree Wardens are volunteers who gather information about their local trees and get involved in local tree matters.
 They organise activities, fundraise, research and advise on trees and related topics.

 All Tree Wardens are volunteers and they do not have specific duties.
 They are encouraged to work under four broad categories – information gathering, local liaison, practical projects and protecting trees.
 We also encourage them to take up issues that interest them or initiatives that we and the Tree Council are promoting.
-For example, presently we have two tree-related projects: the veteran tree hunt and the horse-chestnut tree project (see Special Projects section of website under Key information).
 We do also encourage the Tree Wardens to be our eyes and ears on the ground and let us know if there are any issues or problems with trees.
 Importantly, they get involved in local tree matters and encourage practical projects to do with trees.
 The protection of trees can be as simple as contacting us in the event of intentional damage or helping on practical project days.

 Who do the Epping Forest Tree Wardens respond to?
 District or Parish?